OR WAIT null SECS

 Elia Psillakis: The biggest obstacle to sample preparation is the weak connection between academia and the private sector.
 Research in sample preparation is blooming but perhaps left unnoticed by outsiders.
 We have not been effective enough at projecting these advances and have acquired the image of a slow‑paced discipline developing laborious and time‑consuming procedures.
 The lack of a coherent strategy to promote the criticality and benefits of modern sample preparation technologies has resulted in many official standard methods still relying on old-fashioned and hazardous analytical procedures.
 Newer, more powerful, and greener sample preparation methods are ignored in favour of more traditional and standard approaches, which may not fully address the analytical challenge at hand.
 Private and industrial laboratories see new and green sample preparation alternatives as an extra burden, rather than an opportunity to adopt powerful techniques that have a shared value for both the productivity and society.
 Strengthening the interface between academia and the private sector is an obstacle that has to be overcome, and this is a major task of the EuChemS-DAC Study Group and Network Force, which I have the honour of leading.

 Q. What one recent development in the area of sample preparation would you say is the most important?

-Oliver Lerch is Product Manager, Automated Sample Preparation at Gerstel GmbH & Co.
-KG.
+Oliver Lerch is Head of Automated Sample Preparation at Gerstel GmbH & Co.
+KG in Mülheim, Germany.